ColinNebula/colin-weather-dashboard/README.md

 Weather Dashboard

-A weather application which allows the user enter the name of their cigitty of choice and is prompted with the current weather for the specified area or city.
+A weather application which allows the user enter the name of their city of choice and is prompted with the current weather for the specified area or city.

 # URL
 https://colinnebula.github.io/colin-weather-dashboard/